-A therapeutic diet based on this principle was developed in the 1920s in the USA.
+A therapeutic diet based on this principle has developed in the 1920s in the USA.
 It is a special diet for the patient, which is based on fats.
-Proteins in this diet should be consumed by the patient in moderation, and carbohydrate intake should be minimized.
+Proteins in this diet shall have consumed by the patient in moderation, and carbohydrate intake should be minimized.

 PRINCIPLES OF KETOGENIC DIET FOR EPILEPSY:

 The essence of the diet is that when digesting food, fats turn into specific metabolic products – ketone bodies, which, when they enter the brain, provide an anticonvulsant effect.
-That is why diet called ketogenic – it leads to production in the body of ketones, which are, in fact, a therapeutic agent for epilepsy.
+That’s why diet calls ketogenic – it leads to production in the body of ketones, which are, in fact, a therapeutic agent for epilepsy.
 This diet is not to lose weight, but to fight the disease.

 The medical diet involves the consumption of 3 to 4 grams of fat per gram of protein and carbohydrates.
 Despite the fact that proteins and carbohydrates should be consumed in moderation, it is necessary to provide the body with enough protein.
 In order to find the optimum ratio of nutrients for a particular case, it is necessary to consult with your doctor and a professional nutritionist.
 During treatment, the initially selected diet can be adjusted by a doctor according to the patient’s condition.

-Food for epilepsy should include various types of fatty foods, such as, for example, butter, bacon, heavy cream, vegetable oils, mayonnaise.
-In countries where a diet with increased fat content is widely used in nutrition, the food industry produces many special foods to provide a variety of menu.
+include various types of fatty foods, such as, for example, butter, bacon, heavy cream, vegetable oils, mayonnaise.
+In countries where a diet with increased fat content has widely used in nutrition, the food industry produces many special foods to provide a variety of menu.

 Despite the fact that the most effective diet is in children, the ketogenic diet for epilepsy in adults is also used.
 In general, its use can reduce the frequency of epileptic seizures, as well as improve memory, attention.
 In addition, in some patients, this allows for lower doses of anti-epileptic drugs taken.